adobe/aem-dispatcher-experiments/experiments/optimizer/README.md

     - See `dispatcher-config-basic/pom.xml` for an example.
 - `cd` to the directory with that POM file.
 - Execute `mvn dispatcher-optimizer:analyze`
-- Watch the console for information about the configuration (in some cases, additional details about the detected violations is printed to the logs).
+- Examine the resulting output in the console.
+In addition to violations, there will be information about surprises that were encountered while parsing the configuration files.
+These are worth reviewing, especially errors and warnings.
 - Open the generated file: `target/dispatcher-optimizer-tool/results.html`
 - Survey the information that the DOT found.
 Explanations of each of the core rules can be found by following the Documentation links in the report, or viewed directly